INDUSTRIAL ENTERPRISES

 Description

-The indicator measures the number of industrial enterprises operating during the reference year, as well as the local units that carry out productive activities and the employees.
+The indicator measures the number of industrial enterprises (in the strict sense) operating during the reference year, as well as the local units engaged in production activities and the associated workforce.

-The classic definition of an enterprise is used: based on the European Council Regulation (CEE) 696/93, an enterprise is defined as "the smallest combination of legal units" that constitutes an organizational unit for the production of goods and services, enjoying a certain decision-making autonomy, particularly regarding the allocation of its current resources.
-An enterprise carries out one or more activities in one or more locations.
+Pursuant to Article 2 of Regulation (EU) 2019/2152, an “enterprise” is defined as the smallest combination of legal units that constitutes an organizational unit for the production of goods and services, benefiting from a certain degree of decision-making autonomy, particularly with regard to the use of its own resources.
+Each enterprise may engage in one or more activities and operate in one or more locations; each production site is defined as a local unit.
+The number of employed persons is calculated as the annual average of both employees and self-employed workers.

 Purpose

-The purpose is to quantify industrial enterprises, local productive units present in the territory, and the number of employees.
-This descriptive and contextual information provides a representation of the state and demographic evolution of one of the most impactful anthropogenic (economic) determinants on the environment and health.
+The purpose is to quantify industrial enterprises, productive local units present in the territory, and the number of employed persons.
+This descriptive and contextual information offers a representation of the state and demographic evolution of one of the most impactful anthropogenic (economic) drivers on the environment and human health.

 Policy relevance and utility for users